behong1999/HongHuynh-privacy/privacy-policy-local-checkers.md

 ### Changes to This Privacy Policy

 We may update our Privacy Policy from time to time.
 We recommend reviewing this page for any changes.
 We will notify you of any changes by posting the new Privacy Policy on this page.
 These changes are effective immediately upon being posted.

+### Entity
+Developer: Hong Huynh
+Developer's email: [honghuynhkhon@gmail.com]

 ### Contact Us